The estimated reading time for this post is 132 seconds

-Continuing on from last week’s post and my stated interest in my final ethics paper……I’m researching how I can learn about art.
+Continuing on from last week’s post and my stated interest in my final ethics paper, I’d like to learn more about art.
 I am a pretty good sidewalk chalk artist!
-Haahahaa!
 No really, I believe at my lovely age (wanna guess?), learning creative ways and techniques to spark new interests is good for the soul.
 This is just the beginning!

 What Shall Adorn The Driveway Today?

-I have a goal to some day visit Hawaii, and an hopeful to see some of Walfrido Garcia’s works.
+I have a goal to visit Hawaii, and am hopeful to see some of Walfrido Garcia’s works.
 Walfrido’s website has really cool visuals and videos for your viewing pleasure.
 I absolutely love this painting (see below) and it puts us right into today’s beauty and the week’s incredible weather forecast right here in Des Moines, Iowa!

 “Summer” by Walfrido

 Like many of life’s passions and callings, artistic ability is a a combination of both talent and practice.
 It is true that some people are predisposed to specific skills.
 Jake’s been drawing for …..
-16+ years!?! when he could use a pencil to draw (age 4?).
-And then he practiced and practiced, and has since……….probably 1st grade.
+19+ years!?! when he could use a pencil to draw (age 4?).
+He practices a lot and has since 1st grade.
 For example, instead of doing math in 2nd grade, he’d draw wild creature-like numbers!
-And the teacher(s) always let us parents know what he was doing as opposed to what he wasn’t (this lasted all the way through high school graduation!)
+His teacher(s) always let us parents know what he was doing as opposed to what he wasn’t (this lasted all the way through high school graduation!)

 Some people are good at drawing, and some at painting.
-Some at writing, some at speaking.
+Some at writing, and some at speaking.
 Some at knitting, some at crocheting.
-Some at playing guitar, some at the piano (Yes!!!)
-Some at biking, some at running……and on and on and on!
+Some at playing guitar, some at the piano.
+Some at biking, some at running.
+On and on.
+Many people are multi-talented and can engage at anything!

-I truly believe you can be good at whatever you want to do if you tap into your passion, your skill set, and your mindset.
-Practice does make perfect (in the eyes of the beholder or the eyes of the person who believes in the beholder.)
+I truly believe you can be good at whatever you do or want to do if you tap into your passion, your skill set, and your mindset along with a good dose of emotional intelligence.
+Practice does make perfect in the eyes of the beholder or the eyes of the person who believes in the beholder (yourself perhaps!_

 Eyes Are Difficult To Draw